Dataset Construction for Training LLM to Learn Analog Circuit Knowledge: Training Techniques Customization

-To empirically validate this hypothesis in the context of analog circuit design (a previously unexplored domain for this phenomenon), we conduct a controlled ablation study.
-As shown in Table \ref{table:performance_comparison}, fine-tuning QwQ-32B \cite{qwen2}, a representative open-source reasoning model, results in a catastrophic performance degradation from 81.54\% to 60.50\% on the benchmark.
-This 21.04\% decline not only confirms our theoretical prediction but also represents, to our knowledge, the first documented evidence of reasoning model fragility in the LLM domain customization for analog circuits.
+To assess whether such fragility arises in the context of analog circuit design, the following ablation study is conducted.
+As shown in Table \ref{table:performance_comparison}, fine-tuning QwQ-32B \cite{qwen2}, an open-source reasoning model through SFT, results in a performance degradation from 80.78\% to less than 75\% on the benchmark.
+This degradation validates our hypothesis and is consistent with prior observations \cite{kirk2023understanding,policycliff,rlvssft} regarding the fragility of RL-optimized model parameter distributions.

-\textbf{(iii) Instruct models: aligned and adaptable.} We identify instruct models as suitable initialization points for analog circuit LLM training.
-Theoretically, instruct models exhibit aligned but adaptable parameter spaces well-suited to analog circuit learning, which demands both precise context interpretation and adaptability to complex knowledge.
-In other words, while the RL-intensive training of reasoning models creates fragile parameter configurations, the SFT-focused alignment of instruct models preserves the flexibility needed to absorb the complex knowledge unique to analog circuits.
+\textbf{(iii) Instruct models: aligned and adaptable.} On the other hand, instruct models provide a more suitable initialization for training LLMs in the analog circuit domain.
+An instruct model, such as Qwen2.5-32B-Instruct \cite{qwen2}, is derived from a base model through extensive SFT followed by relatively lightweight RLHF.
+The RLHF stage of instruct models often achieves instruction following and safety alignment \cite{dpo}, and its impact on the model's parameter distribution is limited \cite{raina2025d} when compared to the GRPO-like RL process to train reasoning models \cite{wu2025takes}.
+This difference in RL intensity accounts for the different behaviors of reasoning and instruct models during further domain-specific fine-tuning.
+Recent studies also compare the different roles of SFT and RL.
+References \cite{ding2025rethinking,rajani2025scalpel} indicate that SFT retains the model's ability to learn new tasks, while reasoning models become brittle under further domain-specific fine-tuning because heavy RL training overly tightens the model's parameter distribution and exhausts its plasticity \cite{kirk2023understanding,policycliff,rlvssft}.

-Empirically, fine-tuning Qwen2.5-32B-Instruct can achieve more than 15\% performance improvements, validating that domain knowledge of analog circuits can be effectively integrated through the further training of existing instruct models.
+As shown in Section \ref{s5}, fine-tuning Qwen2.5-32B-Instruct can achieve a performance improvement of more than 15 percentage points, validating that analog circuit knowledge can be effectively integrated through the further training of instruct models.